technoblogy/ulisp-tdeck/README.md

 # uLisp T-Deck
 A version of uLisp to convert the LilyGO T-Deck into a self-contained handheld Lisp computer.

-For more information see <http://forum.ulisp.com/t/making-a-lilygo-t-deck-ulisp-machine/1294>.
+For more information see [LilyGO T-Deck uLisp Machine](http://www.ulisp.com/show?4JAO).